johnnymast/redbox-cli/docs/arguments/introduction.md

 ## Usage screen

-When it comes to command line arguments you also might want to show the available options to the users of your applications.
-Redbox-cli has a build in function to do just that.
+When it comes to command-line arguments you also might want to show the available options to the users of your applications.
+Redbox-cli has a build-in function to do just that.
 You can use the usage() function to show the available options like so: